 Tamerlan Tsarnaev, along with his younger brother Dzhokhar, allegedly planted bombs at the finish line of the Boston Marathon on April 15, Patriots Day.

 A few days later, police say the pair got into a gun battle with officers after they shot and killed an MIT police officer.

 While trying to get away, Dzhokhar Tsarnaev reportedly drove over Tamerlan Tsarnaev.

-Tamerlan Tsarnaev's exact cause of death will not be made public until his body is claimed.
+Tamerlan Tsarnaev's exact cause of death will not be made public until a death certificate is filed.

 Copyright 2013 Raycom News Network.
 All rights reserved.